catcrumpet/accelR/README.md

 The goal of accelR is to provide a simple and easy interface to processing accelerometer data for physical activity analyses.

+Everything is still being developed so anything can change at anytime.

 ## Installation

 Install my terrible code using the `devtools` package like so: